QuantEcon/lecture-python-advanced.myst/lectures/asset_pricing_lph.md

 ### Exercise 3

-Recall our earlier discussions of a **direct problem** and an **inverse problem**.
+As in many sciences, it is useful to distinguish a  **direct problem** from  an **inverse problem**.

-* A direct problem is about simulating a particular model.
+* A direct problem involves simulating a particular model with known parameter values.
-* An inverse problem is about using data to **estimate** or **choose** a particular model from a manifold of models.
+* An inverse problem involves using data to **estimate** or **choose** a particular  parameter vector  from a manifold of models indexed by a set of parameter vectors.

-Please assume the parameter values set below and then simulate 2000 observations from the theory specified above for 5 assets, $i = 1, \ldots, 5$.
+Please assume the parameter values provided below and then simulate 2000 observations from the theory specified above for 5 assets, $i = 1, \ldots, 5$.

 \begin{align*}